wkumari/draft-wkumari-dnsop-extended-error/README.md

 Internet-Draft       draft-ietf-dnsop-extended-error         August 2019

-2. Extended Error EDNS0 option format

-   This draft uses an EDNS0 ([RFC2671]) option to include Extended DNS Error (EDE) information in DNS messages.
-The option is structured as
-   follows:

                                                 1   1   1   1   1   1
         0   1   2   3   4   5   6   7   8   9   0   1   2   3   4   5